Tuba Music

 Music available from Cimarron Music Press

-J. Buss, in 3 movements, Reaching Beyond, Lonely and Turbulence, is part of a series of works by the composer inspired by space travel and exploration.
+INTERSTELLAR for horn, tuba and electronic recording is in 3 movements: Reaching Beyond, Lonely and Turbulence, is part of a series of works by the composer inspired by space travel and exploration.
 The recording contains the sounds of traditional instruments, electronic effects, and actual sounds from space indexed on the NASA website.

 (10’10”) Grade IV-V.